 - Idea Sharing: Create time allowances where the participants can share their thoughts, perceptions, reflections, suggestions and proposals.
 These time allowances can be created so they take place during the training, with your supervision, or afterwards, in a chat/forum.

 - Guiding questions: Open up a space for critical thinking and reflection that gives everyone a chance to mobilize what they've learned and discuss resources they've developed.

 As far as virtual group training, some things one should avoid are:

-- Groups at Different Language Levels: make sure that everyone is at the same level with the language training is held in, or else it can lead to confusion.
+- Groups at Different Language Levels: make sure that everyone is on the same level of speaking proficiency with the language the training is held in.
+Otherwise, confusion can arise.

-- Interruptions: it is crucial from the start to ask the team to silence their microphones at the proper time, and respect the participation of all to avoid any interruptions.
+- Interruptions: it is crucial from the beginning to ask the team to silence their microphones at the appropriate time, and respect the participation of all to avoid any interruptions.

 - Repetition of Information: the information should be well organized and concise, avoiding revisiting the same subject.

 Would you like to have some IceBreakers to start your next training?
 Here's some!